 The following are important documents for students and their parents or guardians regarding Personal Learning Devices (PLDs) at Attica schools.

-The PLD Standards of Care and Acceptable Use Agreement lays out the school system's expectations both for how every student will care for the device that is assigned to them and also how they will use school technology.
+The PLD Standards for Proper Care and PLD Use Agreement lays out the school system's expectations both for how every student will care for the device that is assigned to them and also how they will use school technology.
 It is an agreement must be entered into in order for each student to be issued their device.
 The document must be signed by a parent or guardian.

 The two Repair and Protection Plan documents lay out the coverages and year-by-year costs of optional protection plans that families may purchase in order to reduce any financial cost of repairs to a student's PLD due to accidental damage.